jondkinney/docusign_rest/README.md

   },
   # If embedded is set to true  in the signers array below, emails
   # don't go out to the signers and you can embed the signature page in an
-  # iFrame by using the client.get_recipient_view method
+  # iframe by using the client.get_recipient_view method
   signers: [
     {
       embedded: true,